Varinia Oyola Rebaza is a versatile solo violist and celebrated chamber musician born in Lima, Peru.

-Varinia Oyola Rebaza is a versatile violist and celebrated chamber musician from Lima Peru.
-Based in London, she has performed in prestigious venues around the world, such as Conway Hall, Alice Tully Hall, Auditorio de la Diputación (Spain), Auditorio Santa Ursula (Peru), St. James’s Piccadilly, and St. Margaret's Church at Westminster Abbey.
+A graduate of The Juilliard School and the Royal Academy of Music in London, she has performed in renowned venues such as Conway Hall, Alice Tully Hall, Auditorio de la Diputacion in Spain, Auditorio Santa Ursula in Peru, and St. Margaret's Church at Westminster Abbey.

 Her awards include the Jerome L. Greene Fellowship at Juilliard, the First Prize and Audience Prize at the 2018 International Competition Massimo Antonelli, as a member of the Alauda Quartet, and most recently she was honoured as an Associate of the Royal Academy of Music (ARAM), an accolade for selected Academy graduates for their contributions to the music field.

 As a founding member of Platform Music, alongside violinist Luke Hsu and cellist Sarah Gaith, they were featured on the front page of the Cumberland and Westmorland Herald for their work in non-traditional spaces.
 In addition, her interest in working with living composers has led to collaborations with composer Andrew Norman, performing his solo viola work at Royal Academy of Music’s Duke’s Hall, and with the renowned violist and composer Garth Knox.